Apfelschuss/apfelschuss/README.rst

     $ docker-compose -f local.yml run --rm django python manage.py compilemessages

 We use a web service called Transifex for translating the text strings and would be more than happy if someone would contribute to the translations:
 `https://www.transifex.com/apfelschuss/apfelschuss`_.
-Just create an account on Transifex if you haven't one and start helping to translate.
+Just create an account on Transifex if you haven't and start helping to translate.

 .. _`four Swiss national languages`: https://en.wikipedia.org/wiki/Languages_of_Switzerland
 .. _`locale folder`: ./locale